samuel-ang/product-recommender/readme.md

-# Capstone Project

-## Presently Surprised: A Gift Recommender Model
+# Presently Surprised: A Gift Recommender Model

 #### Introduction
 Presently Surprised Co.
 Ltd. is an online retailer of gifts.